GMA Network: Digital terrestrial television

-In February 2013, GMA Network admitted that it was conducting field tests of Integrated Services Digital Broadcasting-Terrestrial (ISDB-T International), the Latin American standard in digital television on UHF Channel 27 (551.143 MHz), but remained unconvinced of ISDB-T, saying that the European standard, second-generation Digital Video Broadcasting-Terrestrial (DVB-T2), is superior to ISDB-T. However, in October 2013, National Telecommunications Commission (NTC) issued a draft memorandum circular adopting the Japanese or Latin American (ISDB-T International) standard as the sole standard in the delivery of digital terrestrial TV (DTT) services in the Philippines.
-In May 2015, GMA Network announced that it will be spending at least ₱2 to 3 billion for the rollout of its digital TV service and said the company plans to produce dongles, instead of set-top boxes for the rollout.
+In February 2013, GMA Network admitted that it was conducting field tests of Integrated Services Digital Broadcasting-Terrestrial (ISDB-T International), the Latin American standard in digital television on UHF Channel 27 (551.143 MHz), but remained unconvinced of ISDB-T, saying that the European standard, second-generation Digital Video Broadcasting-Terrestrial (DVB-T2), is superior to ISDB-T. However, in October 2013, the NTC issued a draft memorandum circular adopting the Japanese or Latin American (ISDB-T International) standard as the sole standard in the delivery of digital terrestrial TV (DTT) services in the Philippines.
+In May 2015, GMA Network announced that it will be spending at least ₱2-3 billion for the rollout of its digital TV service and said the company plans to produce dongles, instead of set-top boxes for the rollout.
 In May 2015, GMA topped the digital TV test commissioned by mobile phone brand Starmobile and conducted by American market research firm International Data Corporation (IDC) with GMA's presence in 10 out of 14 locations in Metro Manila.

 Beginning September 2013, some of the programs of the network have been produced in high-definition format in preparation for the ongoing digital shift in the country while keeping digital on-screen graphics in 4:3 safe zone for their TV broadcast since the network is still broadcasting in 480i.
 The videos uploaded on their YouTube channel and third-party OTT services on the other hand are presented in 720p and 1080p format.
 GMA Playground is an extension of the digital terrestrial television format of the GMA Network.